bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

 2. Describe the different phases of the component lifecycle.
+-  There are 3 phases of component lifecycle
+a.
+Mounting : When component is placed on the Dom container and the component renders the first time.
+b.
+Updating : It happens after the Mounting process and the data of the component updates in response of the user events like typing, clicking and so on.
+   This makes the component to re-render.
+c.
+Unmounting: In this phase the component gets unmounted from the Dom since this is the last phase of component lifecycle.
 3. Demonstrate an understanding of class component lifecycle methods.
+-
 4. Define stateful logic.
+-  Stateful logic uses
 5. Describe how to test a React component with React Testing Library.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.